 It is also not recommended to run campaigns optimized for In-App Events straight from the start.
 This is something you want to gradually introduce so the algorithm can learn more about the type of users you should focus on and improve performance.

-Why creative optimization is critical for UAC campaigns
+Why creative optimization is critical for App campaigns (formerly UAC)

-Creatives optimization is one of the most important levers to play on for UAC, given that Machine Learnings have taken care of a lot of manual placements compared to the campaigns you could run before with Google (Google Search Network, Google Display Network or YouTube ad campaigns).
+Creatives optimization is one of the most important levers to play on for App campaigns, given that Machine Learning takes care of a lot of manual placements compared to the campaigns you could run before with Google (Google Search Network, Google Display Network or YouTube ad campaigns).

-While UAC has taken away the manual placement and simplified bidding, it has enabled new bidding strategies like in-app action targeting or ROAS targeting.
+While App campaigns has taken away the manual placement and simplified bidding, it has enabled new bidding strategies like in-app action targeting or ROAS targeting.
 Making advertisers’ strategy more about engagement and what happens further down the funnel.

 This also puts an emphasis on ad assets optimization, because this is what you have the most control on when starting your campaigns: ad text ideas, creative image assets and creative video assets.